 On December 4, 2015, the Company replaced its former \$600.0 unsecured revolving credit facility with a \$1,000.0 unsecured revolving credit facility (as amended from time to time, the "Credit Agreement").
 Under the Credit Agreement, the Company has the ability to increase its borrowing up to an additional \$600.0, subject to lender commitments and certain conditions as described in the Credit Agreement.
-Borrowings under the Credit Agreement are available for general corporate purposes and are used to support the Company's \$500.0 commercial paper program (the "Program").
-Total combined borrowing for both the Credit Agreement and the Program may not exceed \$1,000.0.
+Borrowings under the Credit Agreement are available for general corporate purposes and are used to support the Company's \$1,000.0 commercial paper program (the "Program").
 Unless extended, the Credit Agreement will terminate and all amounts outstanding thereunder will be due and payable on December 4, 2020.

-As of December 31, 2015, the Company had \$330.0 in cash and cash equivalents, approximately \$641.0 available through the revolving facility under its Credit Agreement and its commercial paper program, and a commitment increase feature under the Credit Agreement that enables the Company to borrow up to an additional \$600.0, subject to lending commitments of the participating lenders and certain conditions as described in the Credit Agreement.
-To preserve its liquidity, the Company invests its cash primarily in prime money market funds and short term bank deposits.
+As of December 31, 2016, the Company had \$187.8 in cash and cash equivalents, approximately \$576.0 available through the revolving facility under its Credit Agreement and its commercial paper program, and a commitment increase feature under the Credit Agreement that enables the Company to borrow up to an additional \$600.0, subject to lending commitments of the participating lenders and certain conditions as described in the Credit Agreement.
+To preserve its liquidity, the Company invests its cash primarily in government money market funds and short term bank deposits.

-During the second quarter of 2015, the Company liquidated its subsidiary in the Netherlands and decided that the earnings of its subsidiary in France would no longer be permanently reinvested outside of the U.S. As a result, the Company repatriated cash of \$93.0.
+During 2015, the Company liquidated its subsidiary in the Netherlands and decided that the earnings of its subsidiary in France would no longer be permanently reinvested outside of the U.S. As a result, the Company repatriated cash of \$93.0.
 The funds repatriated were used to reduce outstanding commercial paper.
 As a result of liquidating its subsidiary in the Netherlands, the Company recorded a tax benefit of \$2.7 in the Consolidated Statement of Income and a deferred tax benefit of \$11.6 through Accumulated Other Comprehensive Income in the second quarter of 2015.
-As of December 31, 2015, there remains \$136.3 of cash and cash equivalents held by the foreign subsidiaries that is considered to be permanently reinvested outside of the U.S. These funds are not needed for operations in the U.S. If they were, the Company would be required to accrue and pay taxes in the U.S. to repatriate these funds.
+As of December 31, 2016, there remains \$150.1 of cash and cash equivalents held by the foreign subsidiaries t hat is considered to be permanently reinvested outside of the U.S. These funds are not needed for operations in the U.S. If they were, the Company would be required to accrue and pay taxes in the U.S. to repatriate these funds.
 The Company's intent is to permanently reinvest these funds outside the U.S., and the Company does not currently expect to repatriate them to fund U.S. operations.

-On December 9, 2014, the Company closed an underwritten public offering of \$300.0 aggregate principal amount of 2.45% Senior Notes due December 15, 2019 (the "2019 Notes").
+On December 9, 2014, the Company issued \$300.0 aggregate principal amount of 2.45% Senior Notes due December 15, 2019 (the "2019 Notes").
 The 2019 Notes were issued under the first supplemental indenture (the "First Supplemental Indenture"), dated December 9, 2014, to the indenture dated December 9, 2014 (the "Base Indenture"), between the Company and Wells Fargo Bank, N.A., as trustee.
 Interest on the 2019 Notes is payable semi-annually, beginning June 15, 2015.
 The 2019 Notes will mature on December 15, 2019, unless earlier retired or redeemed pursuant to the terms of the First Supplemental Indenture.

-On September 26, 2012, the Company closed an underwritten public offering of \$400.0 aggregate principal amount of 2.875% Senior Notes due 2022 (the "2022 Notes").
+On September 26, 2012, the Company issued \$400.0 aggregate principal amount of 2.875% Senior Notes due 2022 (the "2022 Notes").
 The 2022 Notes were issued under the second supplemental indenture, dated September 26, 2012 (the "BNY Mellon Second Supplemental Indenture") to the indenture dated December 15, 2010 (the "BNY Mellon Base Indenture") between the Company and The Bank of New York Mellon Trust Company, N.A., as trustee.
 Interest on the 2022 Notes is payable semi-annually, beginning April 1, 2013.
 The 2022 Notes will mature on October 1, 2022, unless earlier retired or redeemed pursuant to the terms of the BNY Mellon Second Supplemental Indenture.